 You can make your complaint: In person / by telephone – ask to speak to the manager and investigation will proceed.

-If you are unhappy with the response you received from the local manager you can request an internal review.
-Depending on the nature of your complaint, please choose one of the following two contacts:
+If you are unhappy with the response you have received from the local manager you can request an internal review.
+Please contact:

 Practice Plus Group

 If, following internal review – stage two, you are still dissatisfied with the outcome of the internal investigations; you may request an external review of your complaint:

 For NHS patients:

 The NHS complaints procedure is available through the Department of Health and Social Care’s website.

 At anytime you can request that your complaint is handled under the NHS Complaints Procedure, which entitles you to be represented by the Independent Complaints Advocacy Service (ICAS).
 The Independent Complaints Advocacy Service (ICAS) provides support in dealing with complaints.
 Details of your local ICAS office can be found on The Advocacy People’s website.